albersgroup/bluewire/README.md

 #### AWS MQTT Broker

-Configure and deploy an MQTT broker using a service such as AWS ECS or similar.
+Configure and deploy an MQTT broker using a service such as AWS ECS or similar cloud service.
 An example tutorial is linked below:

 https://www.atom8.ai/blog/how-to-deploy-mqtt-broker-using-eclipse-mosquitto-on-amazon-ecs

+You can also configure AWS IoT Core with a Thing to accomplish it.
+We have tested this on the software side and it's in-work on the ESP-32.
+See the software control section below for more detailed information.

 ### Software Control